ToneXum/LPAF/Framework/Usage.md

 	return 0;
 }
 ```

-### Kinds of Windows
-There are exactly 2 types of windows that you can encounter when using this framework.
-There are origin windows
-and non-origin windows.
-The origin window can be viewed as a main window for your application.
-When it is
-closed, the entire program will quit.
-A non-origin window is like every other window, you can create and destroy
-them as you like.

-So how do you request an origin window?
-Simple, you dont.
-The first window you will create (where id is 1) is
-automatically your origin window.
-Note that you can only have 1 origin window.

 ## 3. Error handling
 The framework features error handling very similar to the Win32 API.
 This maximises the flexibility about how